-Marlon C. Williams is currently pursuing a Master of Science degree in Clinical Mental Health Counseling.
-A writer since 14, his love of crafting poetic works taught him firsthand the healing power of “storytelling.”
-Marlon’s experiences during his time as a standout collegiate athlete and life thereafter, fuel his passion for assisting athletes and people in general with improving their lives with Narrative Therapy.
+Marlon C. Williams is currently pursuing a doctorate in Counseling Education and Supervision with a cognate in Industrial/Organizational Psychology.
+A writer since the age of 14, his love of crafting poetic works taught him firsthand the healing power of “storytelling.”
+Marlon’s experiences as a standout collegiate athlete and life thereafter, fuel his passion for assisting athletes (and people in general) with improving their lives with Narrative Therapy.

 Kimberly M. Griffin

 Kimberly Griffin is a final year Ph.D. student at Mercer University majoring in Counselor Education and Supervision.
 Kimberly is a Licensed Associate Professional Counselor (LAPC) with a primary treatment focus on the integration of faith and psychotherapy throughout the treatment process.
 She has done extensive work as a case manager working with homeless families to strengthen family dynamics and increase career stability and self-sufficiency.
 Additionally, Kimberly has a certification in Organizational Development to better understand organizational culture and employee satisfaction as it relates to self-efficacy and stress/anxiety.
 Kimberly’s goals include growing her private professional counseling practice and working as a consultant to help companies offer employees personal insight to achieve ideal work experiences.

 Z’Ashely McAfee, MS, LAPC is a Phd candidate at Mercer University.
 She is currently a Licensed Associate Professional Counselor in Georgia.
 She has worked as a therapist in her community in various capacities.
 She has had an interest in narrative theory since the summer of 2013.
 She has a passion for working with immigrants as well as women and children.